slashrawr/simple-rust-lambda/README.md

 ## Todo

-- [ ] Tool to generate env.* files based on prompts
+- [ ] Tool to generate env.* files based on prompts and automatically add to .gitignore
 - [ ] Enable/disable CORS in Lambda
 - [ ] Configurable log levels
 - [ ] Improve error handling